Kreloc/useful-info/android/asus-zenfone-2-worldwide/root-without-wipe.md

 * `recovery.trigger.new`
 * `recovery.zip`

-Put the following on your external SD card.
+Put the following on your phone.
 * The SuperSU update file (ex: `UPDATE-SuperSU.zip`)

 ## Short Instructions